A Beginner’s Guide To The Mortgage Market: What It Is And How Affects Rates

 - The type of property you’re buying or refinancing

-Another thing that can impact your rate are the closing costs associated with your loan.
+Another factor that can impact your rate are the closing costs and other financial decisions associated with your loan.
 Let’s briefly go over a few examples:

 Prepaid interest or mortgage discount points are a way to buy down your interest rate.
 One point is equal to 1% of the loan amount.
-Whether it makes sense to buy points involves doing a little bit of math.
+Determining whether it makes sense to buy points involves doing a little bit of math.

 On the other hand, if you want to keep closing costs down, you can opt to take a credit from your lender to roll the closing costs into the loan in exchange for a slightly higher rate.